 Our School is a Voluntary Aided (VA) Church of England school, and as such maintains the traditions and doctrines of the Anglican Church.
 Members of the congregation of St Michael's Church visit the school regularly to lead 'Open the Book' Collective Worship.
 The children attend special seasonal services in our Parish Church every term.
 Reverend Mark Capron is a member of the Governing Body and takes an active role in supporting the aims and values of the school.

-Curriculum: This consists of the National Curriculum and Religious Education.
+This consists of the National Curriculum and Religious Education.
 At Ingoldisthorpe Church of England Primary School, children are taught Religious Education (RE) following the guidelines of The Agreed Norfolk Syllabus The syllabus is based primarily upon Christianity, including the Anglican dimension.
 However, the Governing Body believe that it is important that children are taught about other faiths as they grow up in an increasingly diverse and multicultural society.
+RE is assessed using Age-Related Expectations.

 In law, parents have the right to withdraw their child from part or all of RE and Collective Worship.
 Any parents who wish to exercise this right should contact the Headteacher.